Hi, I’m Mottokrosh

 My adventures with photography and filming have brought my passions from these worlds together on several occasions, so you might find me mentioning or showing them here every once in a while.
 You have been warned. :P

 What am I up to currently?

-Besides my day job, exploring Berlin with my wife, feeding the cats, maintaining the various projects I’m involved in, and table-top gaming, I’m trying to get this blog off the ground.
+Besides my day job, exploring Berlin with my wife, feeding the cats, maintaining the various projects I’m involved in, and table-top gaming, I’m working on this blog.
 I’ve wanted a centralized place for my RPG apps for some time, and also a place where I can put up various game ideas, and write about my process a bit.

 I’m currently playtesting a game of my own called Hypertellurians.
 Not that we desperately need another game system, but as is so often the case, I had an idea for a setting, and I couldn’t come up with an existing system that fit it perfectly.
 It’s out now, as a living, evolving document.

 Oh, and I’m working on a brand new version of my online character sheet app.
 The new version will support multiple systems.
 It’s currently in private testing, and I’ve got some bugs to squash, but hoping for a public beta release reasonably soon.